 Most people would be happy to find an extra couple hundred dollars in their mailbox or bank account — unless, of course, the unexpected windfall was earmarked for someone who died.
 Not only is the money a painful reminder of a loved one's absence, it raises vexing questions: What do I do with it?
 Should I spend it?
 Send it back?
 And if so, how?

-That was the dilemma facing Americans who have received $1,200 stimulus payments, by paper check or direct deposit, in the names of deceased spouses and other family members.
-The federal government sent stimulus payments to about 1.1 million dead people totaling nearly $1.4 billion.
-The Internal Revenue Service (IRS) finally has an answer: Give the money back.
+That was the dilemma facing Americans who received $1,200 stimulus payments in 2020 by paper check or direct deposit, in the names of deceased spouses and other family members.
+The federal government had sent stimulus payments to about 1.1 million dead people totaling nearly $1.4 billion.
+The Internal Revenue Service (IRS) told people to give the money back.

 The IRS says it has canceled outstanding checks from the first stimulus that were made out to the dead.
 If you received a payment for a deceased person who was not entitled to it, you must return it.
 You must return a canceled check, too.
 “A [stimulus] payment made to someone who died before receipt of the payment should be returned to the IRS by following the instructions about repayments,” according to updated guidance posted on IRS.gov on May 6.
 “Return the entire payment unless the payment was made to joint filers and one spouse had not died before receipt of the payment, in which case, you only need to return the portion of the payment made on account of the decedent.
 This amount will be $1,200 unless adjusted gross income exceeded $150,000.”